medialab/toflit18/docs/patching.md

 So, at level 0, a classification will aggregate items from the sources itself, while a classification at level 1 will simply aggregates groups from a lower classification.

-The idea here is to enable a user to apply a patch (which can be a whole new version of a classification or merely a version of only a subset of the same classification) an existing classification while touching as little as possible the graph structure underlying the system and so upper classification may suffer the least amount of subsequent modifications.
+The idea here is to enable a user to apply a patch an existing classification.
+Such a patch can therefore apply over a whole classification, or just over a subset of said classification.
+The goal here is then to only perform the least amount of modification to the graph's structure underlying the classification's system so upper dependent classifications remain as consistent as possible.

 ## Process